-I have 3 birds, a conure, cockatiel and a parakeet.
+I have 3 birds, a conure, a cockatiel, and a parakeet.
 My birds are really fussy about their food.
 I feed the parakeet Hartsfield, the cockatiel is very fussy, I’m trying to teach her to forge her food.
-She just throw her food out of the cage and use her dish as a toilet.
+She just throws her food out of the cage and uses her dish as a toilet.
 The conure is very fussy too but she does look for her food until she finds what she wants.

 You didn’t mention how your birds are housed so I must assume they are each in their own cage of appropriate size.
 If they share a big cage or aviary, the dynamics of the situation change somewhat.

 You mentioned that you feed the parakeet Hartsfield.
 This is not a brand I’m familiar with nor could I find it on the internet.
 I believe you mean Hartz Mountain, a common brand of small bird food sold in cardboard boxes in superstores and grocery stores.
 I can’t recommend using that type of food because it may have been on the shelf and in warehousing for a very long time since it was packaged.
 The food can be old and won’t provide good nutrition for your little keet.
 The same is true if you are buying food for your cockatiel and conure at places that do not specialize in the freshest, healthiest bird diets.
 It can contain moth larvae that eat the inside of the seeds, leaving nothing for the bird, and only causes seed moths to fly around your house unless you are unusually clean about removing every single seed every day.

 Any all seed diet requires supplementation or you are slowly starving the bird to death, significantly shortening its lifespan and leaving it open to opportunistic diseases.
 All your birds may fit into this category.
 More about supplements further on.